 The Prime Minister of Israel Naftali Bennett had a conversation with the CEO of Unilever, Alan Jope, about what he called the “Anti-Israel step,” warning that the decision would have “serious consequences,” legal and otherwise, and that Israel will act aggressively against all boycott actions directed against its citizens.
 Israel’s foreign ministry has also expressed outrage, condemning the decision as a “surrender to ongoing pressure from extreme anti-Israel groups” and accusing Ben & Jerry’s of unilaterally supporting “economic terrorism.”

 An online statement released by Ben & Jerry’s said that “they have listened to the concerns raised by trusted partners and customers” and concluded that sales of its products in occupied Palestine go against the companies’ values.”
 A Palestinian-led campaign named “BDS” (Boycott, Divestment, Sanctions) is relentlessly working with international companies operating in occupied Palestine to stop the sale of goods.
 BDS praised Ben & Jerry’s decision as “a crucial step in the right direction to stop supporting Israel’s occupation” but urged on the company to do more.
-“The decision to stop selling ice cream in Occupied Palestine is not just a business marketing ploy, but illustrates the global effort against apartheid,” it said.
+“The decision to stop selling ice cream in Occupied Palestine is not just a business marketing ploy, but illustrates the global effort against apartheid,”.
 BDS’s central strategy focuses on boycotting Israeli companies such as HP, Suba, and AXA, which they say plays a clear and direct role in violations of Palestinian rights.

 International companies will likely follow suit and use politics to promote their products on social media.
 Numerous businesses and investors have removed associations with Israeli Settlements.
 The most famous being Airbnb, which declared that it would remove all listings from the West Bank settlements until it reneged on its decision.